douglascraigschmidt/LiveLessons/Reactor/README.md

 Example](http://www.dre.vanderbilt.edu/~schmidt/MJBE).
 Here's an
 overview of what's included:

-. ex1 - This example shows how to reduce and/or multiply big fractions
+. ex1 - This example shows how to apply timeouts with the Project
-        asynchronously using a wide range of features in the Reactor framework, including flatMap(), collectList(), zipWith(),
-        first(), when(), and onErrorResume().
+         Reactor framework.

 . ex2 - This example demonstrates various reactive algorithms for
         finding all the minimum values in an unordered list, which is